halvorlinder/IT1909---Quiz-App-Project/docs/release3/README.md

  - The core module handles internal logic and computations
  - The rest module handles everything related to the REST API
  - The ui module handles the user interfaces, and user input

+The rest module is new and contains the rest-api and the backend server.
+In addition to this there is also a module named ReportAggregator.
+The sole goal of this module is to combine test coverage files into a single file.

 ## Frameworks